Azure/AKS-Edge/samples/wasm/wasm-spin.md

   * Storage: At least 17 GB free after installing MSI

 ## Instructions
-1. Setup Azure Kubernetes Service on Windows IoT (AKS lite) - Follow [this guide](/docs/AKS-Lite-Deployment-Guidance.md)
+1. Setup Azure Kubernetes Service Edge Essentials (AKS edge) - Follow [this guide](/docs/AKS-Lite-Deployment-Guidance.md)
 1. Open an elevated PowerShell session
 1. Download and load [Enable-AksLiteWasmWorkload.ps1](./Enable-AksLiteWasmWorkloads.ps1)
 1. Run the `Enable-AksLiteWasmWorkload` cmdlet for **spin** shim.
 For a specific shim version, use the `-shimVersion` parameter.
 By default version **v0.3.0** is used.